adoption guidelines

 hart dog.

-Adoptions are not done on a "first-come, first-served"
+Adoptions are not done on a "first-come, first-served" basis,

-the primary consideration.
+the dog will always be the primary consideration.

 Special